Christopher Fisher

 William Keller

-William Keller is a sophomore at Ohio University where he is double majoring in marketing and piano.
+William Keller is a junior at Ohio University where he is double majoring in marketing and piano.
 He has played the piano since the age of 5 and began his studies with Debra Vagasky.
 He has participated in Piano Guild Auditions for five years and began playing chamber music at the age of eleven through Chamber Music Connection (CMC) in Worthington, Ohio for the next six years.
 While at CMC, he studied with Deborah Price, Suzanne Newcomb, and Christopher Durrenberger, who became his mentor at the age of 13.
 He competed at the Midwest Young Artists Discover National Chamber Music Competition and has taken part in many master classes with such artists as Seymour Fink.
 In 2020, he began participating in piano concerto competitions where he received an honorable mention at the New Albany Symphony Concerto Competition.
 He enjoys the works of Ravel and Art Tatum.
 From Delaware, Ohio, he graduated from Olentangy High School in 2021 and came to Ohio University the consequent year.
-He was second prize winner in the 2023 New Albany Symphony Orchestra Concerto Competition.
+William was second prize winner in the 2023 New Albany Symphony Orchestra Concerto Competition and received first prize in the Young Artist Division of the 2023 Graves/CEOMTA Piano Competition.

 Alejandro Orta